top of page

 Getting Started

-Please email or call so we can set up an initial meeting.
+Please email or call/text so we can set up an initial meeting.

-First, I will meet with parents to discuss your child's background, services received, assessments, or any other relevant information.
+First, I will talk with parents to discuss your child's background, services received, assessments, or any other relevant information.

 Next, I will assess your child over one or two sessions.